GlermS/the-dev-challenge/README.md

 ### Models

-One model was created which represents the purchases (each line of the file).
-The data was persisted in a Sqlite3 database, with the following fields:
+The first model was created which represents the purchases (each line of the file).
+The data was persisted in the database, with the following fields:

 * purchaser_name: string
 * item_description: string